Sustainable Places Conference 2025 Milan Banner

 Travel and accommodation

-If you have questions about which airport to select, here are three good options – all with convenient connections to Milan in under an hour:
+If you had questions about which airport to select, here are three good options – all with convenient connections to Milan in under an hour:

 • Linate (LIN): The closest option, now directly connected to the Milan metro system via the new M4 line.
 You can reach most parts of the city in just 15–30 minutes.